codeship/RIG/STYLEGUIDE.md

 data-dropdown-element="dropdown"
 ```

-When using those Selectors in CSS or JS I would recommend using it without quotes as it saves typing time :D
+When using those Selectors in CSS or JS, I would recommend using it without quotes as it saves typing time :D
 ```
 [data-ui-component=block]
 ```